stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/projects/hexinverter-electronique/index.md

 Every new product comes with its own unique set of learning challenges and experiences during development.
 Some highlights and technical achievements of Mindphaser include --

-- A core made of analog circuitry, controlled and enhanced by a 32bit **ARM Cortex** microcontroller
+- A core made of analog circuitry, with digital control enhanced by a 32bit **ARM Cortex** microcontroller
-- An [interactive product demonstration](https://mindphaser-preorder.hexinverter.net/), written in **JavaScript** and using the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)
+- An [interactive audio and visual product demonstration](https://mindphaser-preorder.hexinverter.net/), written in **JavaScript** and using the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)
 - **Embedded C firmware** provides intuitive, modern user amenities and visual feedback
 - Streamlined workflows between graphic user interface design and engineering software with automation